 The business of mineral exploration and evaluation has inherent risks.
-Details of risks and uncertainties that affect the Group's business are given in Risks and Uncertainties starting on page 8.
+Details of risks and uncertainties that affect the Group's business are given in Risks and Uncertainties in the Strategic Report.

 Directors

 The directors currently holding office are:

 Mr P L Cheetham Mr R H Clemmey Mr D A R McAlister